-Mamoru Oshii's (Tenshi no Tamago, Patlabor 2, Sky Crawlers, Tachiguishi Retsuden) Innocence is without a doubt one of the trickiest accomplishments of his already rich and challenging career.
-From the get go the film was doomed to fail, back then it simply seemed impossible for a sequel to live up to the standard of its predecessor (Kokaku Kidotai).
+Mamoru Oshii's Ghost in the Shell 2: Innocence [Kokaku Kidotai 2: Inosensu] is without a doubt one of the trickiest accomplishments of his already rich and challenging career.
+From the get go the film was doomed to fail, back then it simply seemed impossible for a sequel to live up to the standard of its predecessor.
 But Oshii persevered and created what would become another benchmark in Japanese animation.

 To me Innocence is the perfect sequel.
 It's everything a good sequel should be, while at the same time avoiding all the predictable traps so many other sequels fall victim to.
-It's a film that respectfully refers to its predecessor but stands well on its own.
-It shares the same perks as Kokaku Kidotai, but at the same time it offers a different set of challenges.
+It's a film that respectfully refers to its predecessor but stands well on its own and it shares the same perks as Ghost in the Shell, but at the same time it offers a different set of challenges.
 Oshii perfectly balances the levels of homage and improvement, marking Innocence as the best sequel I've ever laid my eyes on.

 The first major change lies with the story and its main characters.
 Innocence completely abandons the adventures of Kusanagi (though she does appear in the film), instead Oshii puts the focus on Batou and Togusa.
-With Kusanagi lost in the wired, Batou is coupled with Togusa and they continue their work for section 9 together.
-The story for Innocence isn't truly original though, it's an re-imagined version of a chapter Oshii skipped when he made the first adaptation of the manga, cleverly rewritten to appear after the events that unfolded at the end of Kokaku Kidotai.
+With Kusanagi lost in the wired, Batou is coupled with Togusa, and they continue their work for section 9 together.
+The story for Innocence isn't truly original though, it's a re-imagined version of a chapter Oshii skipped when he made the first adaptation of the manga, cleverly rewritten to appear after the events that unfolded at the end of Ghost in the Shell.
 Innocence is not really about the actual storyline though (it's little more than an expanded SAC episode - introduction of case/detective work/finale), but about the concepts Oshii links and refers to in between the dry plot points.

 Where the first film approached the human-machine debate from a human perspective, Innocence comes at it from the other way around.
 Innocence talks about dolls and other inanimate objects and ponders how far their souls might stretch.
 On top of that Oshii claims that Innocence is his most romantic film, focusing on human-machine, human-human and human-dog (it's an Oshii film, right) relationships.
 While his claim is factually true, it's probably fair to say you shouldn't expect anything traditionally romantic from Innocence.

-As to why I use quotes from many famous philosophers the answer to that is that I want to prove how unimportant the dialogs are to a movie.
-In GIS 2 you don't really have to listen to any of the dialog, it's just part of the many details in the movie and you don't have to pay any attention to a lot of the dialog in order to understand and appreciate the movie.
+As to why I use quotes from many famous philosophers the answer to that is that I want to prove how unimportant the dialogues are to a movie.
+In GITS 2 you don't really have to listen to any of the dialogue, it's just part of the many details in the movie and you don't have to pay any attention to a lot of the dialogue in order to understand and appreciate the movie.

 The biggest challenge of Innocence are the many quotes and references to external sources.
 Many people will struggle a great deal trying to comprehend everything that's being said and referenced.
 Which is exactly why Oshii's quote above is so important.
 It's a first-hand testament off Oshii himself, stating his ideas behind the use of the quotes: they are essentially little more than sonic triggers for atmosphere.
 The extra meaning they carry with them is nice, but not essential.
 You can ignore the meaning, but not their influence on the soundscape of the film.
 It's difficult though, people are so accustomed to text as information that it takes one or two extra viewings to see what Oshii really means with his statement.
 What helps is the superb voice acting (do make sure you watch the original Japanese dub), but it remains challenging to ignore those little white sentences on the bottom of your screen.

-Despite its impact, Kokaku Kidotai was a rather timid film, Innocence is anything but timid.
+Despite its impact, Ghost in the Shell was a rather timid film, Innocence is anything but timid.
 It's flashy, in your face and self-conscious.
-It's also incredibly pretentious, but it knows to live up to its own pretenses.
+It's also incredibly pretentious, but it knows to live up to its own pretences.
 Everything about Innocence is grand, nothing is compromised.
 It's clearly Oshii's film and Oshii's film alone.